A Central Limit Theorem for the Kontsevich-Zorich Cocycle: Introduction

 The problem of finding oscillations of the KZ cocycle has been the subject of recent interest: in \cite{A21}, a mechanism to produce oscillations of the KZ cocycle was presented, where the basepoint is a fixed surface, and a more refined mechanism was developed by J.~Chaika, O.~Khalil and J.~Smillie in their work on the ergodic measures of the \Tm~ horocycle flow \cite{CKS21}.
 We expect that the deterministic central limit theorem presented here can be brought to bear on the scope of these results.

-The probabilistic ideas that inspired our approach, and their application to geodesic flows, go back to the work of Y. Le Jan \cite{L94}, and we refer the reader to \cite{FL12} for both an introduction to stochastic calculus and to the remarkable ideas that appear in \cite{L94}.
+The probabilistic ideas that inspired our approach, and their application to geodesic flows, go back to the work of Y.~Le Jan \cite{L94} (see also \cite{FL12}).
+We refer the reader to \cite{RY} for a comprehensive introduction to stochastic calculus, including fundamental results exploited in this paper.

-The approach we follow to prove the CLT for the random cocycle also relies on the analysis of $\SL(2, \R)$ unitary representations to solve a (leafwise) Poisson equation, and leverages crucially the spectral gap of the leafwise hyperbolic Laplacian, which is due to A.~Avila, S.~Gou\"ezel and J.-C.~Yoccoz \cite{AGY06} and A.~Avila and S.~Gou\"ezel \cite{AG13}.
+The approach we follow to prove the CLT for the random cocycle also relies crucially on the analysis of the Brownian semigroup to solve a (leaf-wise) Poisson equation, by a method reminiscent of \cite{L95}.
+In fact we prove exponential mixing for the lift of the Brownian motion to the Hodge bundle, leveraging the exponential mixing of the \Tm~geodesic flow, due to A.~Avila, S.~Gou\"ezel and J.-C.~Yoccoz for strata \cite{AGY06} and to A.~Avila and S.~Gou\"ezel for all $\SL(2,\R)$-invariant orbifolds \cite{AG13}.

 The CLT for the deterministic cocycle is then derived from the corresponding result for the random cocycle by a stopping time argument based in part on an asymptotic estimate due to A.~Ancona \cite{Anc90}.